JujuAdams/Scribble/9.0/reading-these-docs.md

 ### Global Functions

 `scribble_anim_shake()` is a global function that sets the animation properties for the `[shake]` command tag.
-Executing this function with new values will immediately change the appearance of text that is set to shake.
+Executing this function with new values will change the appearance of text that is set to shake.

 ```js
 scribble_anim_shake(1, 0.3);